slcorp/RTView-Google/rtview-dataserver/README.md

 ## Click to Deploy

-Bootstrap you RTView Dataserver instance in a minutes.
+Bootstrap your RTView Dataserver instance in a minutes.
 Use Google Cloud Platform Marketplace to deploy with a few clicks!

 https://console.cloud.google.com/launcher/kubernetes/config/aerospike-prod/aerospike-server-enterprise